 For marketable securities, the Company utilizes the services of its custodian to assist in the pricing of securities for the purposes of assessing fair value.
 The custodian collects various price types from its pricing providers.
 Price types include close of business, last traded, and mid-price.
-The prices are typically on a close of business basis; preferred price types are based on market convention.
+The prices are typically on a close of business basis, preferred price types are based on market convention.
 In most markets, this translates to a "last trade" price.
-In the event an asset does not receive its preferred price type; the custodian will consider the next highest price type received that exists in the price type hierarchy.
+In the event an asset does not receive its preferred price type, the custodian will consider the next highest price type received that exists in the price type hierarchy.
+As is the case with all of the Company's held assets, the custodian strives to independently price as many assets as possible.
+For listed securities, their pricing providers deliver exchange closing prices each day.
+For those securities that trade over the counter, their pricing providers deliver evaluations (good faith opinion as to what a buyer in the marketplace would pay for a security - typically in an institutional round lot - in a current sale), based on broker quotes.
+Depending on the type of asset, those quotes or models may include inputs as supplied by the custodian for the individual issues.